hleclerc/Hpipe/README.md

 `end_m1` must point to the last char (e.g. for data.size == 0, end_m1 must be equal to data - 1).

 It is also possible to use `-s C_STR` which generates a function for zero ended strings.

+Additionally, `-s BUFFER_IN_CLASS` will generate the parse function without `HpipeData* hpipe_data, `, assuming that data accessible via an attribute or a global variable.

 How to call and define machines ?
 =================================